Black Seminoles: African-Seminole relations

-Seminole Freedmen exclusion controversy
+Seminole Freedmen exclusion

 In 1900, Seminole Freedmen numbered about 1,000 on the Oklahoma reservation, about one-third of the total population at the time.
 Members were registered on the Dawes Rolls for allocation of communal land to individual households.
 Since then, numerous Freedmen left after losing their land, as their land sales were not overseen by the Indian Bureau.
 Others left because of having to deal with the harshly segregated society of Oklahoma.

 The land allotments and participation in Oklahoma society altered relations between the Seminole and Freedmen, particularly after the 1930s.
 Both peoples faced racial discrimination from whites in Oklahoma, who essentially divided society into two: white and "other".
 Public schools and facilities were racially segregated.

 When the tribe reorganized under the Indian Reorganization Act of 1934, some Seminole wanted to exclude the Freedmen and keep the tribe as Native American only.
-It was not until the 1950s that the black Seminole were officially recognized in the constitution.
+It was not until the 1950s that the Black Seminole were officially recognized in the constitution.
 Another was adopted in 1969, that restructured the government according to more traditional Seminole lines.
 It established 14 town bands, of which two represented Freedmen.
 The two Freedmen's bands were given two seats each, like other bands, on the Seminole General Council.

 There have been "battles over tribal membership across the country, as gambling revenues and federal land payments have given Native Americans something to fight over."
 In 2000, Seminole Freedmen were in the national news because of a legal dispute with the Seminole Nation of Oklahoma, of which they had been legal members since 1866, over membership and rights within the tribe.

-The Seminole Nation of Oklahoma held the black Seminoles could not share in services to be provided by a $56 million federal settlement, a judgement trust, originally awarded in 1976 to the Seminole Nation of Oklahoma and the Seminole Tribe of Florida (and other Florida Seminoles) by the federal government.
+The Seminole Nation of Oklahoma held the Black Seminoles could not share in services to be provided by a $56 million federal settlement, a judgement trust, originally awarded in 1976 to the Seminole Nation of Oklahoma and the Seminole Tribe of Florida (and other Florida Seminoles) by the federal government.
 The settlement was in compensation for land taken from them in northern Florida by the United States at the time of the signing of the Treaty of Moultrie Creek in 1823, when most of the Seminole and maroons were moved to a reservation in the center of the territory.
 This was before removal west of the Mississippi.